Jerry03120/sfrc-shear-ml-gui/README.md

 ## SFRC Transfer Learning Model

-This repository provides a Python-based graphical user interface (GUI) program for predicting the shear strength of reinforced concrete (RC) and steel fiber reinforced concrete (SFRC) deep beams using machine learning and heterogeneous transfer learning.
+This repository contains a Python GUI program for shear strength prediction of reinforced concrete (RC) and steel fiber reinforced concrete (SFRC) deep beams using machine learning and heterogeneous transfer learning.

-The main purpose of this program is to support RC-to-SFRC transfer learning analysis, model comparison, and result visualization for research applications.
+The program is designed for research on RC-to-SFRC transfer learning and compares the final selected machine learning models used in the study.

 ---